spatialillusions/tail-blue-force/readme.md

 #Tail Blue Force

+*A tail is something that always follows you around.*

 Tail is a minimal blue force tracker to show what a real world usecase of milsymbol could be.
 It is still in very early development.

 Tail uses socket.io for the backend of the server for handling messages, and openlayers 3 for the frontend to display where the current connected units are located.